Residential and Dining Services Policy

 Bicycles may be stored in individual living spaces if all roommates agree.
 Bicycles may also be stored in designated bicycle racks if the bicycle is registered through police services.
 Bicycles that are stored in stairwells, balconies, hallways, lounges, or any area that may be a safety hazard are prohibited.
 Bicycles that are improperly stored may be removed and impounded.
 Following the spring closing, all bikes, other than those parked in front of designated summer housing, should be removed by the Wednesday of the first summer session, or bikes may be removed and impounded.
 (See abandoned property policy for more information on impounded property.)

 Your apartment/unit is to be used solely as a residence.
 You are prohibited from operating any business for profit or nonprofit purposes from your apartment/unit.
+You are prohibited from using College resources, such as the Internet, for business purposes (see also Evergreen’s Appropriate Use of Information Technology Resources policy).

 The possession or burning of candles is prohibited, except if approved in writing by a Resident Director for religious ceremonies.
 If approved to burn candles for a religious purpose, the candles must be attended at all times and extinguished as soon as the ceremony is over.
 You will be billed for any damage from candles.
 Candles found in violation of this policy may be confiscated by a RAD staff member and may be returned to the resident on their next trip home.